4 ministers to visit Ukraine's neighbours to arrange Indians' evacuation

 The decision was taken at a high-level meeting chaired by Prime Minister Narendra Modi.

+The sources said that Puri will go to Hungary while Singh will be in Poland to manage the evacuation.

+The decision to send these ministers came a day after Modi asserted that ensuring the safety of Indian students and evacuating them is the government's top priority.

-Several ministers, including External Affairs Minister S Jaishankar and Commerce Minister Piyush Goyal, also attended the meeting.
+Monday meeting was also attended by several ministers, including External Affairs Minister S Jaishankar and Commerce Minister Piyush Goyal, National Security Adviser Ajit Doval and Foreign Secretary Harsh Vardhan Shringla among other senior officials.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)